About the Journal

 1) Submission of an original manuscript via electronic online submission;

-3) Assignment of 2 managing editors and one Main Editor to the manuscript by the editor-in-chief (or by the deputy editor-in-chief).
-The role of the Main Editor on the Managing Editors Team to represent the voice of the author (about a week);
+3) Assignment of 1-2 managing editors from the Editorial Board and one Main Editor to the manuscript.
+The role of the Main Editor on the Managing Editors Team (MET) is to represent the voice of the Author.
+For practical matters, MET can be smaller because of organizational challenges (for about a week);

-4) Quick but more in-depth judgment and decision by the Managing Editors Team on whether the manuscript has to be rejected without sending it to the full scale peer review.
-The rejection should be based on being out of the Aims and Scope of the journal OR on having unsalvageable problems with the quality of its argumentation, grounding, and/or research that would not promise an important contribution and productive dialogue in the DP field (no revision is possible).
-If the Managing Editors disagree with each other or find the manuscript promising, the manuscript moves to the next step (2 weeks);
+4) Quick but more in-depth judgment and decision by the Managing Editors Team (MET) on whether the manuscript has to be rejected without sending it to the full-scale peer review.
+The rejection should be based on being outside the Aims and Scope of the journal OR on having unsalvageable problems with the quality of its argumentation, grounding, and/or research that would not promise an important contribution or productive dialogue in the DP field (no revision is possible).
+If the Managing Editors disagree or all find the manuscript promising, it moves to the next step.
+In rare cases, a promising manuscript can be returned to the Author if something important is missing, thereby preventing the external review process.
+(2 weeks);

 Stage#2 (5-7 weeks)

-5) The Managing Editors Team selects 3-4 competent referees (minimum 2) in the appropriate field in or out of the DPJ community and send them the manuscript aiming at 4-week review.
-If the invited referees do not accept the assigned job in a week or two, they have to be replaced with new referees.
-The referees provide recommendation to the editors, justifications, and suggestions (if appropriate) based on their own authorial judgment (4-6 weeks);
+5) The Managing Editors Team selects 3-4 competent referees (minimum 2) in the appropriate field in or out of the DPJ community and sends them the manuscript, aiming for a 4-week review.
+If the invited referees do not accept the assignment within a week or two, they must be replaced with new referees.
+The referees provide recommendations to the editors, justifications, and suggestions (if appropriate) based on their own authorial judgment (4-6 weeks);

-7) If the manuscript is sent back to the author(s) for major or minor revisions, and the author(s) decide to follow the recommendations and resubmit the revised manuscript, there is a 5-month deadline for re-submissions.
-If the revisions are not submitted within 5 months, the article will be automatically archived, unless there is a new deadline negotiated with the Managing Editors.
-In case the author(s) still wishes to pursue the publication in DPJ, they will be asked to create a completely new submission.
-In case the author(s) decide to withdraw the manuscript they should inform the Managing editors right away.
+7) If the manuscript is sent back to the author(s) for major or minor revisions, and the author(s) decide to follow the recommendations and resubmit the revised manuscript, there is a 5-month deadline for resubmissions.
+If the revisions are not submitted within 5 months, the article will be automatically archived, unless a new deadline is negotiated with the Managing Editors.
+If the author(s) still wish to pursue publication in DPJ, they will be asked to submit a new manuscript.
+In case the author(s) decide to withdraw the manuscript, they should inform the Managing Editors right away.

 Total for the first reviewing cycle: about 7-10 weeks.

-The consecutive reviewing cycles, if needed, can be shorter based on the managing editors’ judgments by omitting some steps or abbreviated, depending on the issues with the manuscript.
+Consecutive reviewing cycles, if needed, can be shorter based on the managing editors’ judgments, omitting some steps or abbreviating others, depending on the issues with the manuscript.

-In a case when a manuscript is accepted and moving to minor revision, copyediting, and layout preparation stage, the managing editors may solicit commentaries among participating or non-participating DP community, referees, or even themselves.
-Any member of DP community can volunteer for commenting that goes through the managing editors’ reviewing process.
+In cases where a manuscript is accepted and moving to the minor revision, copyediting, and layout preparation stage, the managing editors may solicit commentaries from the participating or non-participating DP community, referees, or even themselves.
+Any member of the DP community can volunteer to comment, provided their comments go through the managing editors’ review process.

 Part II.
 Anonymity, attribution, and collaboration